ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab3/README.md

 ## Task 3.3: Case study ##

 The plot for the Case Study is showed below.
-From the analysis we can conclude that when it comes to `Artificial Intelligence` people mostly talk about `#BigData` `#BlockChain`, `IoT`. <br/>
+From the analysis we can conclude that when it comes to `Artificial Intelligence` people mostly talk about `#BigData` `#BlockChain`, `#IoT`. <br/>
 Other useful hashtags are:<br/>
 `#InternetOfThings, #IndustrialIoT, #Ai, #DataScience, #Technology, #IndustrialInternetIfThings, #Industry40, #Microsoft, #Cloud, #IIoT, #Business`

 To produce the plot it is necessary to include the following line of code:<br/>
 `plt.switch_backend('agg')`

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab3/CaseStudy.png)

-## Task 3.4: Student Proposal ##
+## Task 3.4: Student Proposal - Cryptocurrency ##

 We have decided to analyze what do people talk about when it comes to one of the most currently hottest topics `cryptocurrency`.

 * The file `StudentProposal_TwitterStream.py` is constructed to listen for the stream and collect the tweets in the `.JSON` file.
-In order to ** simultaneously listen for streams with different filtering criteria ** we have modified the line of code where we define our filter criteria, like below:
+In order to **simultaneously listen for streams with different filtering criteria** we have modified the line of code where we define our filter criteria, like below:
 `twitter_stream.filter(track=[sys.argv[1]])` <br/>

 * The file `StudentProposal.py` is used to analyze the tweets.
 We have used the same logic as above, by using arguments to define the `.JSON` file that will be analyzed: <br/>
 `fname = sys.argv[1] + '.json` <br/>

-Our first results also included different `Unicode characters`, which did not help in the analysis of our case.
-Therefore we decided to remove those characters by using:
+* As our first results also included different `Unicode characters`, which did not help in the analysis of our case, we decided to remove those characters by using:
 ```
     noisy_unicodes = [u'\U0001f525' , u'\u2026']
     unicodes = [];